2000 Nissan Maxima GLE from North America - Comments

 21st Dec 2006, 08:01

-I have a 2000 maxima gle check engine light is on and I cannot drive the car when it is cold you can floor the gas all the way and the car sputters and won't go, but after it warms up it still sputters occasionally, but is drivable to a certain extent, I have been told air flow sensor coil packs knock sensor does anybody else have or had this problem thanks in advance.
+I have a 2000 maxima gle check engine light that is on and I cannot drive the car when it is cold.
+You can floor the gas all the way but the car sputters and won't go.
+However, after it warms up, it still sputters occasionally, but is drivable to a certain extent.
+I have been told the problems are the air flow sensor, coil packs, and knock sensor.
+Does anybody else have or had this problem thanks in advance.

 27th Dec 2006, 03:12